ClaudioDev233/ReactComponentsTests/README.md

-- Testing functions and components with Jest and RTL (React Testing Library)
+- Testing functions and components with Jest and RTL (React Testing Library);
 - Using some Regex to make better functions/tests;
-- Using jest-styled-components
+- Using jest-styled-components to take components snapshots;